PluribusDigital/playbook/delivery/software-dev/index.md

   * Read Git docs [Getting started](https://git-scm.com/book/en/v1/Getting-Started)
   * Practice using proper hygiene on real or for-fun projects
-  * [Git Flight Rules](https://github.com/k88hudson/git-flight-rules#i-want-to-start-a-local-repository) walks you through common scenarios and the corresponding git commands
+  * [Git Flight Rules](https://github.com/k88hudson/git-flight-rules#i-want-to-start-a-local-repository) and [GIT WTF](https://git.wtf/) walk you through common scenarios and the corresponding git commands

 ## Local Tools

-To work with your code you need several tools on your workstation (unless you are using something like AWS Cloud9).
+To work with your code you need several tools on your workstation (unless you are using something like GitHub codespaces).
 This section has a starter list.

 ### Key Concepts

 **Editor / Integrated Development Environment (IDE):** You need a way to browse and edit the codebase.
-[VS Code](https://code.visualstudio.com/) is a popular free editor.
+[VS Code](https://code.visualstudio.com/) is a popular free editor (note: this is different from the also popular Visual Studio IDE).
 Some use terminal-based tools such as [Vim](https://www.vim.org/).
-There are lots of IDEs that exist that are usually language or tech stack specific like [Visual Studio](https://visualstudio.microsoft.com/) for the Microsoft ecosystem or [IntelliJ IDEA](https://www.jetbrains.com/idea/) for Java development, these tend to include the ability to compile (if necessary), run and debug the code directly within the IDE.
+There are many IDEs that are language or tech stack specific like [Visual Studio](https://visualstudio.microsoft.com/) for the Microsoft ecosystem or [IntelliJ IDEA](https://www.jetbrains.com/idea/) for Java development.
+These tend to include the ability to compile (if necessary), run and debug the code directly within the IDE.

 **Terminal:** You need to be able to run commands to build or run the app locally.
 This is done from the command line.
 Most operating systems have built-in terminals, but you can also install others ([iTerm2](https://www.iterm2.com/) for Mac, [Git bash](https://gitforwindows.org/) for Windows, etc.).
+Many editors or IDEs have a built in terminal client.

 ### The Pluribus Way

 Local developer tools are generally a matter of preference.
-There is no standard.
+There is no standard, but VS Code is emerging as a strong default.

  * Many editors or IDEs have configuration or data files that are created within the local folders of your cloned repository (e.g. `.idea`) and these should be added to the `.gitignore` file to avoid cluttering the repository with those files.

 ## Dependency Management

 We never start from scratch there are so many libraries we can leverage and build upon to create a custom solution.
-Package management tools allow us to find and download specific versions of the libraries and keep it all in sync across the project, and allow us to upgrade and maintain consistency for all devlopers and across all environments.
-Things to consider is this library or package the one the community has rallied around and is becoming the defacto standard?
-When was the last time this project was committed too?
+Package management tools allow us to find and download specific versions of the libraries as well as the libraries those depend on (the dependency tree), and allow us to upgrade and maintain consistency for all devlopers and across all environments.

+Things to consider when incorporating a package:

+* Is this library or package the one the community has rallied around and is becoming the defacto standard?
+* When was the last time this project was committed too?
 Does there seem to be an active community around this and do they release frequently?
+* Is the functionality you are gaining worth adding the package dependency complexity, or could you replace your usage of it with a few lines of code?

 ### Key Concepts

 * __Dependency Jargon__: The terms 'dependency' or 'package' get thrown about, as do 'libraries'.
 Your application probably has depenedencies on other people's code.
 These code libraries are (hopefully) packaged into something like a node module, ruby gem, python egg, etc. Packaged libraries can be dealt with by a package manager, saving lots of headache.
 * __Package Repository__: Packaged libraries are usually available through a central package repository on the public internet such as [maven central](https://search.maven.org/), [rubygems](https://rubygems.org/), [PyPI](https://pypi.org/) or [npm](https://www.npmjs.com/).
 These tend to be the default, but organizations can also have private package repositories for the purpose of keeping code confidential or secure.
 * __Manifest__: Best practice is to use a manifest file (package.json, Gemfile, requirements.txt, etc.) that describes the dependencies required by your project.
 This allows others who download your code to let the package manager software go out and get the right versions of everything.
-* __Dependency Resolution__: Package managers also resolve dependencies, because your dependencies have dependencies, and those might conflict.
+* __Dependency Resolution__: Package managers also resolve dependencies, because your dependencies also have dependencies, and those might conflict with each other.
+The entire set of dependencies is known as the "dependency tree."
 * __Updates__: Packages are a great accelerator at providing lots of features and funcitonality.
 You packages need to be maintained and reviewed for security issues or [vulnerabilities](https://en.wikipedia.org/wiki/Common_Vulnerabilities_and_Exposures) so they can quickly be updated with security updates and releases.
 Also there is a need to update packages for non-security related issues otherwise it will be harder to update when there is an issue in the future.

 ### The Pluribus Way

-* Only introduce dependencies via a manifest and package manager, unless there is no other way
+* Only introduce dependencies via a manifest and package manager, unless there is no other way.
 * Perform due dilligence to investigate a new package, including update frequency, github stars/forks, code investigation, etc.
 * Everything that is added to a project is now your maintenence burden, if there is a way to add only a small portion of a larger library or even write a small amount of custom code if that meets the needs of the project.